Cybersecurity skills gap: Why it exists and how to address it

 It's no secret that companies are facing a huge cybersecurity talent shortage.
 The word's been out for several years that many high-paying positions requiring cybersecurity skills are going unfilled.

 Unfortunately, broadcasting the cybersecurity skills gap hasn't done enough to increase the cyber workforce.
-Indeed, the vast majority of cyber professionals (95%) believe the skills gap has not improved over the past few years, and nearly half (44%) believe it has gotten worse, according to research from Information Systems Security Association (ISSA) and analyst firm Enterprise Strategy Group (ESG), a TechTarget division.
+Sixty-six percent of cyber professionals indicated that working as a cybersecurity professional has gotten harder in the last two years, while 27% alluded to a high level of difficulty, according to research from Information Systems Security Association (ISSA) and TechTarget analyst firm Enterprise Strategy Group.

 How big is the gap?
-Cyberseek reported there are around 1.1 million people employed in cybersecurity in the U.S., but over 700,000 unfilled positions are currently available.
-Worldwide, the cyber workforce shortfall is approximately 3.5 million people, according to Cybersecurity Ventures.
+CyberSeek reported that there are approximately 1.1 million people employed in cybersecurity in the U.S., but more than 500,000 unfilled positions are currently available.
+Worldwide, the cyberworkforce shortfall will likely be approximately 3.5 million people by 2025, according to Cybersecurity Ventures.

 Understanding the cybersecurity skills gap and its impact